 What if?
 It’s a question we find ourselves asking about all sorts of things in life, from our biggest decisions to everyday tasks.
-It’s also something historians and writers can ask about nearly any event in world history.
-If just one element of history was changed, how different would our world be today?
+It’s also the question that creates the spark for great fiction.

 The Age of Unreason